 Criteria and eligibility:

-Entries must be a feature article covering critical social, economic, environmental or labour stories in New Brunswick from an anti-oppressive lens that confronts colonialism and capitalism.
+Entries for the Brian Beaton prize must be a feature article covering critical social, economic, environmental or labour stories in New Brunswick from an anti-oppressive lens that confronts colonialism and capitalism.

 Entries about defending the land and culture, workers’ rights and feminism will especially be considered.

 Entries must uphold the journalistic principle of serving the public interest.